Reuters/ Near Baghouz

-Islamic State's defeat in Baghouz would herald the final collapse of a project declared in 2014, when their leader Abu Bakr al-Baghdadi stood in a Mosul pulpit to declare himself caliph, claiming sovereignty over all Muslim people and land.
+Islamic State’s defeat in Baghouz would herald the final collapse of a project declared in 2014, when their leader Abu Bakr al-Baghdadi stood in a Mosul pulpit to declare himself caliph.

 Nearly five years later, that dream has been crushed by separate military campaigns in Iraq and Syria that, though backed by foreign powers, have been fought mainly by local, mostly Muslim, forces.

-The SDF, which has taken the quarter of Syria's territory east of the Euphrates from Islamic State since 2015, has said isolating civilians there from the remaining jihadists is vital.
+The SDF, which has taken the quarter of Syria’s territory east of the Euphrates from Islamic State since 2015, has said isolating civilians there from the remaining militants is vital.

-The United Nations human rights chief Michelle Bachelet said earlier on Tuesday that some 200 families remained trapped and called for their safe passage out.
+The United Nations human rights chief Michelle Bachelet said earlier yesterday that some 200 families remained trapped and called for their safe passage out.

-The jihadists lost most of their territory in 2017 in both Iraq and Syria to separate military campaigns by the SDF and the Iraqi and Syrian governments.
+The militants lost most of their territory in 2017 in both Iraq and Syria to separate military campaigns by the SDF and the Iraqi and Syrian governments.

 However, Islamic State has carried out attacks in areas it controls and numerous Western and Middle East officials have said it still poses a threat.

-It has stepped up guerrilla attacks against the SDF, the militia said on Tuesday, with sleeper cells moving "on a daily basis", the militia's spokesman said.
+It has stepped up guerrilla attacks against the SDF, the militia said yesterday, with sleeper cells moving “on a daily basis”, the militia’s spokesman said.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*